nathan-watson-uk/FiSiPy/README.md

 FiSiPy (File Signature Python) is a tool used to check the file type of a file using file signatures (magic numbers).

 # File Breakdown:
-fs_main.py -
+FiSiPy.py -

 Contains the basic functions to read file headers and detect file type.
-Also with an example of usage.

 file_signature_dict.py -

 A large Python dictionary containing 350+ unique file signatures and their associated file types.

 # Upcoming Features

-- Command Line Support
 - More File Signatures

 # Requirements